theresamclaird/coderetreat-react-ts/README.md

 - Pair with others and share perspectives.
 - Reflect after each round to identify new insights.

-Focus on learning — not outcomes.
+Focus on learning, not outcomes.
 The value comes from the conversations, experiments, and refactoring you do along the way.
 <!-- end-include: docs/readme-parts/goals.md -->

 <!-- begin-include: docs/readme-parts/pairing-and-collaboration.md -->